LocalToasty/toastylisp/doc/spec.md

 (**cons** *expr_1* *expr_2*)

 Constructs a new pair.

-Lists are represented as nested pairs, with the first element of the pair being the head of the list, and the second containing the tail (i.e. the remainder of the list).
+Lists are built by nesting pairs, with the first element of a pair being the head of the list, and the second containing the tail (i.e. the remainder of the list).

 ```lisp
 (cons 'left 'right) -> (left . right)